barnabasJ/ash_training/labs/14-ash-ai-reactor.md

     end
   end

-  # Step 3: Call the prompt action with context (Ash action)
+  # Step 4: Use LLM to generate answer with context
   action :generate_answer, Twitter.Tweets.Tweet, :answer_with_context do
     inputs %{
       question: input(:question),